top of page

 The Hunter’s Star is a classic pattern that has endured because of how graphic it is, how complicated it looks, and not to mention, how beautiful it is.
 After all, who doesn’t love stars?

 I like to paper piece Hunter’s Star because, well, that’s what I teach.
-And paper piecing produces a precision that’s otherwise harder to achieve with other methods.
-And, with many patterns, paper piecing can also eliminate extra seams.
+Paper Piecing produces a precision that’s hard to achieve with other methods.
+Paper piecing can also eliminate extra seams.

 BRING TO CLASS